kapil5harma/Portfolio-React-16/README.md

 Description: Personal Portfolio re-built using React 16

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with Create React App.